 This control is used to compensate for any voltage drops due to the intrinsic resistance of the bathing solutions.

-A 25 μ A current (this value can be adjusted internally) is injected at the HEADSTAGE I1 output.
-The measurement/adjustment is made by depressing the PUSH TO ADJUST button and turning the ten turn dial until zero is read on the digital meter.
+A 25 μA current (this value can be adjusted internally) is injected at the headstage I1 OUTPUT.
+The measurement or adjustment is made by depressing the PUSH TO ADJUST button and turning the ten turn dial until zero voltage is displayed on the digital meter.
 The fluid resistance is read from the dial (0-100 Ω).

-NOTE: This range can be extended to 1 k Ω , see the Appendix for details.
+NOTE: This range can be extended to $1 \text{ k}\Omega$, see the Appendix for details.